CoastalFuturist/bodhi/README.md

 bodhi
 ```

-That's it — it prints one random line and exits.
+That's it — it prints one random line and exits..